top of page

 Mission:

-The mission of Maranathan Academy is simple – to save the lives of critically at risk youth.
+The mission of Maranathan Academy is simple – to save the lives of critically at-risk youth and adult students.
 Maranathan Academy is dedicated to, through the transformative power of education-

 • provide an educational oasis for individuals in desperate need of a second chance

-• provide academic, spiritual and emotional strength for critically at risk youth and their families
+• provide academic, spiritual and emotional strength for critically at-risk youth and adult students, along with their families

 • assist each graduate to become a productive, contributing member of society